cshenton/atari-leaderboard/README.md

 ## Win Counts

 It will be surprising to some that humans win by a long way here.
-The Dueling DDQN papers report superhuman performance, but compared to casual baseline.
+Machines win on two and draw on one.
+The Dueling DDQN papers report superhuman performance, but this is compared to casual baseline.
 An expert comparison, like in chess and go, is more appropriate, since these algorithms play 1000s of games each.

 Excluding humans, per-algorithm win count are as follows (two way ties friendly, three or more unfriendly):